What Information does the organisation collect?

 Why does the organisation process personal data?

 The organisation needs to use your data to process your application and determine your suitability for the role.
-The organisation also needs to ensure that it complies with its legal obligations regarding checking your entitlement to work in the UK [and reference any other regulatory obligations?].
+The organisation also needs to ensure that it complies with its legal obligations regarding checking your entitlement to work in the UK

 In most cases, the organisation will use your persona data to comply with its legal obligations, to take steps towards entering into a contract with you, or to further the organisation’s legitimate business interests.